ruslanaprus/goit-academy-dev-hw17/README.md

   - **Create Note**: Add a new note with an auto-generated ID.
   - **Update Note**: Modify an existing note.
   - **Delete Note**: Remove a note by ID.
+- **Search Notes**: Allows users to search for notes containing a specific keyword.
+This feature scans note titles and content for matches.
 - **User Input Validation**: Validates note data such as title and content using Jakarta Bean Validation.

 ### 4. Error Handling